 - 1. Teachers are NOT allowed to build, program, or in any other way do work on the SumoBot.
 Teachers are there to be a guide to the students of the team. - 2.
 SumoBots are to act autonomously, i.e., with no human control or interference during a match.
 Neither the Bluetooth nor the WIFI functionality of the brick may be used. - 3.
-The SumoBots may be programmed using languages or IDEs other than the Mindstorms NXT, EV3, or SPIKE software. - 4.
-The number of sensors is limited to four, the number of motors is limited to three, and tracks (e.g. instead of wheels) are not permitted. - 5.
+To clarify this rule more, You can use ANY programming software or language.
+The SumoBots can be programmed using any languages or IDEs other than the Mindstorms NXT, EV3, or SPIKE software. - 4.
+The number of sensors is limited to four, the number of motors is limited to three, and tracks (e.g. instead of wheels) are not permitted.
+The number of bricks/brains are limited to ONE.
+If you use the built-in gyro sensor in the SPIKE Prime Hub, you must count it as one of the four allowed sensors. - 5.
 SumoBots may use various forms of detection to locate the opponents' SumoBots.
 They may also incorporate stealth technology to avoid detection by the opponents' SumoBots.
 Signals may be used to try to confuse the opponents' detectors. - 6.
 Only Lego materials are allowed in the design of the robot. - 7.
 The rubric of the poster can be found below.